Transfering Torque with LEGO Axles

 With some walkers the gait is smooth enough and the weight low enough that axle twisting doesn't harm the gait much.
 However, with heavy and wide walkers, like the Mindstorms TrotBot I just finished, axle twisting can be a problem.
 Fortunately, Brick Machine Shop makes stainless steel axles for LEGO:

 These steel axles resist twisting and help to keep leg movement closer to the mechanism's designed movement.
-They also fit more tightly, so cranks won't come off axles while operating your walker - but this also means it can be difficult to insert these axles into parts.
-I usually use something like a flat piece of wood (Kapla block) to help press parts onto them, and needle nose pliers to take parts off.
+They also fit more tightly, so cranks won't come off axles while operating your walker - but this also means it is difficult to insert these axles into parts, so we pre-stretch the LEGO holes before putting the parts onto the robot (see below).
+We also use a Kapla block, coin or needle nose pliers to make it easier to remove parts from the axles.